secure your halal certification in indonesia now

 Severe Sanctions for Non-Compliance

 Criminal sanctions are introduced under the new Halal Law and may be imposed on businesses with halal products as well as the LPH.
-For companies with halal certificates that fail to maintain their products’ halal quality will face up to IDR 2 billion fines or 5 years of imprisonment.
+Companies with halal certificates that fail to maintain their products’ halal quality will face up to IDR 2 billion in fines or 5 years of imprisonment.

-Besides, LPH that fails to protect the trade secrets such as the halal product formula which they evaluate will be subject to IDR 2 billion fines as well, or up to 2 years of imprisonment.
+Besides, LPH that fails to protect trade secrets, such as the halal product formula that they evaluate, will be subject to IDR 2 billion fines as well, or up to 2 years of imprisonment.
 This is the first time that criminal sanctions will be imposed on halal non-compliance.

 Is Foreign Halal Certification Accepted in Indonesia?

-According to Indonesian halal law, products or materials with halal certification from outside of Indonesia will need to be registered at BPJPH.
-Only then they can be distributed and sold in Indonesia with legal halal status.
+According to Indonesian halal law, products or materials with halal certification from outside Indonesia must be registered at BPJPH.
+Only then can they be distributed and sold in Indonesia with legal halal status.

 However, halal certificates issued by foreign certification institutions that are not listed in the regulation will have to go through BPJPH assessments.